 Following the road, you will come to Ardara, where a couple of possibilities to visit can be found.
 The Assaranca Waterfall, the Maghera Beach, and Caves or the Deserted Village in Port.
-As far as I heard, all of them are a great opportunity to find natural wonders, ancient cultures, and history or just a beautiful and picturesque beaches.
+As far as I heard, all of them are an excellent opportunity to find natural wonders, ancient cultures, and history or just beautiful and picturesque beaches.

-“This breathtaking route is not the main route to Ardara but it is definitely a route you will remember for a long time.” (www.irishtourism.com/scenic-attractions-in-ireland/glengesh-pass/)
+“This breathtaking route is not the main route to Ardara, but it is a route you will remember for a long time.” (www.irishtourism.com/scenic-attractions-in-ireland/glengesh-pass/)

 Slieve League Cliffs

-Another stop is the carpark before you go to the viewing point areas.
+Another stop is the car park before you go to the viewing point areas.
 You can walk up the rest of this path.
-Or, if you do not want to walk, especially, when it is raining you can drive up the rest straight to the edge of the cliffs.
+Or, if you do not want to walk the whole way, especially, when it is raining you can drive up the rest straight to the edge of the cliffs.

 Last but not least, I arrived in Donegal.
 My favorite part of this small town was the Donegal Castle.
-A small but well-preserved castle which can be visited for five Euro per adult only.
-Built in the 15th century it is located in a bend of the River Eske.
-Leaflets with detailed information are available in several languages and guided tours take place once an hour.
+A small but well-preserved castle which you can visit for five Euro per adult only.
+It was built in the 15th century and sits on a bend of the River Eske.
+Leaflets with detailed information are available in several languages, and guided tours take place once an hour.

 After touring the Castle, I had a hot chocolate and a delicious Blueberry Pie at the Blueberry Tearoom.
 Then I called it a day and left this lovely little town and headed back to my hostel in Dungloe.

 One more day left to discover some new places.
-As my return flight is scheduled for Monday morning I thought it would be a good idea to be back in Dublin area by Sunday afternoon or evening.
+As my return flight is scheduled for Monday morning, I thought it would be a good idea to be back in the Dublin* area by Sunday afternoon or evening.
 So I chose a different route to go back to Dublin than the one I took to go to Dungloe.
-My route choice brought me to Sligo and the largest megalithic cemetery in Ireland.
+My route choice brought me to Sligo and the most massive megalithic cemetery in Ireland.

-Carrowmore is situated four kilometers southwest of Sligo and is not the largest one only but also among the oldest cemeteries of this kind in whole Ireland.
-The oldest exemplars are approx 5000 years old.
+Carrowmore is situated four kilometers southwest of Sligo and is not the largest one only but also among the oldest cemeteries of this kind in the whole of Ireland.
+The most past exemplars are approx 5000 years old.
 Till today, 27 monuments survived in various stages of preservation.
 Researchers think that there may have been up to 100 monuments in this area.
-Unfortunately, the most of them were damaged by land clearance and quarrying in the nineteenth century.
-The monuments are out of boulder circles, many of them with a central dolmen.
-Definitely, worth a visit, especially, with five Euro admission fee per adult only.
+Unfortunately, most of them were damaged by land clearance and quarrying in the nineteenth century.
+The tombs are out of boulder circles, many of them with a central dolmen.
+Definitely, worth a visit, especially, with the five Euro admission fee per adult only.

-After dipping into the ancient past of Ireland I headed back to Drogheda where I stayed in this last night.
+After dipping into the ancient past of Ireland, I headed back to Drogheda where I stayed the last night.
 Three more hours of driving.
-I considered having on or two more stops on this route in Carrick-on Shannon to have lunch and a visit to Belvedere House & Garden in Mullingar.
-But I felt good enough to go for these three hours in one drive and be as early as possible in Drogheda to have some relax time on my last evening.
+I considered having one or two more stops on this route in Carrick-on Shannon to have lunch and a visit to Belvedere House & Garden in Mullingar.
+But I felt good enough to go for these three hours in one drive and be as early as possible in Drogheda to have some relaxing time on my last evening.

-This time it is a nice and comfortable Bed & Breakfast.
-Too bad, that I had to skip the breakfast as it would have been too early that I left to catch my flight.
-Even if Drogheda is only 40 minutes away from the airport to be in time I left it at four o´clock on Monday morning.
+This time it is a beautiful and comfortable Bed & Breakfast*.
+Too bad, that I had to skip breakfast.
+But it would have been too early before I left to catch my flight.
+Even if Drogheda is only 40 minutes away from the airport to be on time, I started this morning at four a.m.